This QuickStart will discuss and demonstrate how to leverage the very popular API platform called Postman with Sigma's REST API.

 In preparation for using the API we need to use Sigma to generate a new API Token.

-, give it a name and description.
-Notice that we have also created a Service Account user for automation purposes; this is a best practice.
+Select REST API, give it a name and description.
+Some customers create a Service Account user for automation purposes; this is a best practice.
 Since we are just testing, you can choose any Admin user you prefer.
-Click Create
+Click Create.

 Postman variables enable us to store and reuse values in Postman.
 By storing a value as a variable, we can reference it throughout our API Collection (API).